MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze,-gestures,-and-motion-controllers-in-directx.md

 ### Composite gestures: SpatialGestureRecognizer

-A [SpatialGestureRecognizer](https://msdn.microsoft.com/library/windows/apps/windows.ui.input.spatial.spatialgesturerecognizer.aspx) interprets user interactions from hands, motion controllers, and the "Select" voice command to surface spatial gesture events, which users target using their gaze.
+A [SpatialGestureRecognizer](https://msdn.microsoft.com/library/windows/apps/windows.ui.input.spatial.spatialgesturerecognizer.aspx) interprets user interactions from hands, motion controllers, and the "Select" voice command to surface spatial gesture events, which users target using their head gaze.

 Spatial gestures are a key form of input for Windows Mixed Reality apps.
 By routing interactions from the SpatialInteractionManager to a hologram's SpatialGestureRecognizer, apps can detect Tap, Hold, Manipulation, and Navigation events uniformly across hands, voice, and spatial input devices, without having to handle presses and releases manually.

 SpatialGestureRecognizer performs only the minimal disambiguation between the set of gestures that you request.
 For example, if you request just Tap, the user may hold their finger down as long as they like and a Tap will still occur.
 If you request both Tap and Hold, after about a second of holding down their finger, the gesture will promote to a Hold and a Tap will no longer occur.

 To use SpatialGestureRecognizer, handle the SpatialInteractionManager's [InteractionDetected](https://msdn.microsoft.com/library/windows/apps/xaml/Windows.UI.Input.Spatial.SpatialInteractionManager.InteractionDetected) event and grab the SpatialPointerPose exposed there.
-Use the user's gaze ray from this pose to intersect with the holograms and surface meshes in the user's surroundings, in order to determine what the user is intending to interact with.
+Use the user's head gaze ray from this pose to intersect with the holograms and surface meshes in the user's surroundings, in order to determine what the user is intending to interact with.
 Then, route the SpatialInteraction in the event arguments to the target hologram's SpatialGestureRecognizer, using its [CaptureInteraction](http://msdn.microsoft.com/library/windows/apps/xaml/Windows.UI.Input.Spatial.SpatialGestureRecognizer.CaptureInteraction) method.
 This starts interpreting that interaction according to the [SpatialGestureSettings](https://msdn.microsoft.com/library/windows/apps/xaml/Windows.UI.Input.Spatial.SpatialGestureSettings) set on that recognizer at creation time - or by [TrySetGestureSettings](http://msdn.microsoft.com/library/windows/apps/xaml/Windows.UI.Input.Spatial.SpatialGestureRecognizer.TrySetGestureSettings).

-On HoloLens, interactions and gestures should generally derive their targeting from the user's gaze, rather than trying to render or interact at the hand's location directly.
+On HoloLens, interactions and gestures should generally derive their targeting from the user's head gaze, rather than trying to render or interact at the hand's location directly.
 Once an interaction has started, relative motions of the hand may be used to control the gesture, as with the Manipulation or Navigation gesture.

 ## See also
 * [Gaze](gaze.md)